 \subsection{Graph construction}

-During the prepossessing step, we are constructing a directed graph.
-The vertices of the graph correspond to the tracks recorded by the detector.
-To decide whether to connect or not to connect two vertices with an edge, we introduce a distance metric defined on pairs of tracks called ``integral distance''.
-Integral distance is equal to the area formed by the intersection of the extrapolations of tracks (figure~\ref{fig:dist}).
+We build a directed graph with vertices representing tracklets.
+To decide whether to connect two vertices with an edge or not, we introduce a distance metric defined on pairs of tracklets that we call ``integral distance''.
+Integral distance is equal to the area formed by the union of the extrapolations of tracklets (figure~\ref{fig:dist}).